 But for Professor Verity Burgmann, one of Australia’s leading political scientists and an expert on protest movements, being in this year’s parade was nothing less than surreal.

-Forty years ago, on 24 June 1978, she had been part of the first Mardi Gras – a nighttime street protest-come party supporting gay and lesbian rights along Sydney’s iconic Oxford Street.
-On that night, instead of cheers, balloons and sequins, the marchers were met by a violent police crackdown as protestors were grabbed, beaten and thrown in gaol, leaving many traumatised for years afterwards.
+Forty years ago, on 24 June 1978, she had been part of the first Mardi Gras.
+A nighttime street protest — come party supporting gay and lesbian rights along Sydney’s iconic Oxford Street.
+On that night, instead of cheers, balloons and sequins, the marchers were met by a violent police crackdown as protestors were grabbed, beaten and thrown in gaol.
+It left many traumatised for years afterwards.